hknott12/stock-analysis/README.md

         Cells(4 + i, 1).Value = tickers(i)
         Cells(4 + i, 2).Value = tickerVolumes(i)
         Cells(4 + i, 3).Value = tickerEndingPrice(i) / tickerStartingPrices(i) - 1
- The results for 2017 and 2018 are shown below:
+ The results for 2017 and 2018 indicated that in 2018, many companies reduced their return on stock price.
+The most succssful companies were ENPH and RUN, which increased their return both years.
+The data are shown below:
 ![2017](images/2017_results.png).
 ![2018](images/2018_Results.png)